wp-plugins/tweeps4wp/readme.txt

 The photos link to the twitter pages of your tweep.

 == Changelog ==

+= 0.0.3 =
+* Having an incorrect password produces all sorts of nasty errors.
+Made these errors go away and simply display a message stating that the list is not available at this time.

 = 0.0.2 =
 * fixed justification issues and tested in Firefox, IE7, Safari, and Opera